 Traditional carwashes — the ones with those massive brushes — rarely, or ever, get cleaned.
 So, all the rocks and dirt that the bristles remove are then flung onto your car.
 Even if the bristles are cleaned every month, which is highly unlikely, the bristles are doing more damage to your car’s paint job than anything else.

-If you’re really in a pinch, brushless carwashes are a much better alternative, since they don’t have anything that physically touches your car.
+If you’re really in a pinch, brushless carwashes are a much better alternative since they don’t have anything that physically touches your car.
 Instead, they blast your car with water and soap at high pressure.
 One major downside of brushless carwashes is the water.
-You don’t know for sure if the water that the machine is using has been filtered or if it’s the same stuff that’s left over from other vehicles.
+You don’t know if the water the machine is using has been filtered or if it’s the same water left over from other vehicles.

 We’ve all seen those videos of YouTube detailers painstakingly agonizing over every millimeter of a car to get it as clean as possible.
 While the videos are fun to watch, even if it’s just to kill some time, this isn’t the real world.
 Not everyone has the time, money, or space to spend hours cleaning a car.
 We get it.

 You don’t have to be an expert or have 10 hours of free time to wash a car by hand.
-You also don’t have to have tons of equipment that takes up half of your garage or basement to store.
-Remember, this is a simple car wash to get most of the debris and grime off of your vehicle.
-This isn't the time to get grime out of every nook and cranny.
+You also don’t have to have tons of equipment that takes up half your garage or basement to store.
+Remember, this is a simple car wash to remove most of the debris and grime from your vehicle.
+This isn’t the time to get grime out of every nook and cranny.

-Before you get any of your products ready, find a good spot to wash your car.
-Washing your car in direct sunlight will cause the water to evaporate quickly, leaving water spots and forcing you to use a lot more water than you would normally have to.
-It will also force you to work quickly with products that can dry oddly and leave streaks, which is what you don’t want.
+Before you prepare your products, find a good spot to wash your car.
+Washing your car in direct sunlight will cause the water to evaporate quickly, leaving water spots and forcing you to use more water than you would normally have to.
+It will also force you to work quickly with products that can dry oddly and leave streaks, which you don’t want.

 Step 1: Park your car in the shade out of direct sunlight.